jswoboda/digitalrfappnote/README.md

 The toolbox package will then be found at "build/matlab/digital_rf.mltbx".

 ## Example Usage

+The Digital RF and Digital Metadata formats have a Python API that can be used to access the data.
+The software creates a reader object for the entire data sets.
+The user then specifies a Digital RF Channel and number of samples they desire which are then output in an area.
+When the user reads a piece of data they will get an array where the first dimension is the number of samples while the second dimension is the number of Digital RF Sub-channels, unless they specify the Sub-channel number in the read call.

 Python and C examples can be found in the examples directory in the source tree.
 The C examples can be compiled from the build directory by running::